Plan to lessen PG&E’s liability for wildfires is dead for the year, lawmaker says

 After weeks of tense hearings and criticism from lawmakers in both political parties, Sen. Bill Dodd, D-Napa, said the Legislature is shifting focus to proposals that would improve forest health and address actions utilities must take to prevent fires.

-The controversial proposal dominated discussions about wildfires in the Legislature long before Brown began floating a draft of his proposal last month.
+The controversial idea dominated discussions about wildfires in the Legislature long before Brown began disseminating his plan last month.

 Top PG&E executives repeatedly called California’s “strict liability” standard an outlier among other states and said it threatens the San Francisco-based utility giant’s financial health.
 The company spent $1.7 million lobbying lawmakers to change the law from April through June, surpassing the total amount it dished out to influence legislators during all of 2017.